 Disney’s Pin Traders is a mecca for kids that collect Disney pins.
 My nine year old loves this store and could spend all day there.
 They have every kind of Disney pin you could imagine and while my four year old doesn’t care about collecting them, even she enjoys wandering through the store and checking them all out.

 Star Wars Galactic Outpost

-While this store primarily sells Star Wars toys, clothing and other items, the real draw is the build-your-own light saber area.
+This store primarily sells Star Wars toys, clothing and other items.
+But the real draw is the build-your-own light saber area.
 Kids (and adults) are able to make personalized light sabers by piecing together a collection of different parts.
 Various shapes, colors and other features can be put together to create a number of combinations.
 I love that my daughters never actually ask me to buy one…they have fun just playing with it for awhile.

 The Art Of Disney